Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Performance Comparison: 2C4L-RAQR vs. 3C5L-RAQR

 The SNR $\gamma^j_{\text{RAQR}}, j \in \{\text{4L, 5L}\}$ for the RAQR is given by

-\textbf{Key Takeaway 1}: The SNR scaling law in the RAQR leads to two operating regimes: \begin{itemize} \item \textbf{Photon Shot Limit (PSL) Regime:} If $N_{\text{PSN}}$ dominates typically at high LO power in Eq. \eqref{PSN}, the SNR advantage of the 3C5L-RAQR comes from signal enhancement:
+\textbf{Key Takeaway 1}: The SNR scaling law in the RAQR leads to two operating regimes: \begin{itemize} \item \textbf{PSN-Limited Regime:} If $N_{\text{PSN}}$ typically dominates at high LO power in Eq. \eqref{PSN}, the SNR advantage of the 3C5L-RAQR comes from signal enhancement:

-\item \textbf{Standard Quantum Limit (SQL) Regime:} If the system is optimized to reach the atomic limit dominated by $N_{\text{QPN}}$, the SNR gains between 5L and 4L RAQRs become
+\item \textbf{QPN-Limited Regime:} If the system is optimized to reach the atomic limit dominated by $N_{\text{QPN}}$, the SNR gains between 5L and 4L RAQRs become

 \end{itemize}